Br0Fi/goscalc/README.md

 ## Usage

 + create the wavegen.dat file:
-    + The config file for wavegen should be named wavegen.dat.
+    + The config file for wavegen should be named wavegen.dat and be placed in the same directory as wavegen.
     +	It tells the program which exchange-correlation (XC) functional to use, the atomic number (Z) of the simulated atom and its electron configuration.
         + Options for the XC functional are LDA (Local-Density Approximation) and GGA (Generalized Gradient Approximation).
 LDA is recommended.